EricCJoyce/Datasets/Draughts/README.md

 ## International Draughts Transcripts

 One uncommented line is one match.
 Moves follow the notation illustrated in REF.png.
 Moves alternate sides and are separated by spaces.
 Move indices are separated by hyphens.
+Sequences of more than one jump share intermediate indices, meaning a-b-c is read as "The piece at `a` jumps to `b`, then from `b` to `c`."
 Match results are separated from their move sequences by a tab.
 1/2-1/2 means the game ended in a draw.
 1-0 means light (side to move first) won.
 0-1 means dark won.

 `tdl.txt` was generated during TD(lambda) training.